ajtopping/blender-comb-map/README.md

 Work in progress.

-Adds a tab to the tools panel that lets you bake hair particle data into a texture map.
+Adds a tab to the tools panel that lets you bake hair particle combing direction into a texture map.